mas-dse-greina/unet/README.md

 # UNet

-UNet architecture for Multimodal Brain Tumor Segmentation, built in TensorFlow 1.4.0 and optimized for single and multi-node execution in TensorFlow on Intel KNL servers.
+UNet architecture for Multimodal Brain Tumor Segmentation, built in TensorFlow 1.4.0 and optimized for single and multi-node execution on Intel KNL and Skylake servers.

 ## Getting Started